matchbookiii/msan622/homework3/README.md

 ## Discussion ##

 Overall, I was interesting in exploring which visualization technique would best help see predictors of Life Expectancy.
+I liked the "drill down" benefit the heat map provided for scatterplot and multiline plots.

 ### Scatterplot Matrix ##